pvico/grbl32/README.md

 ### Build

-Verify the defults settings in `grbl/config.h` and `grbl/defaults.h`.
+Verify the defaults settings in `grbl/config.h` and `grbl/defaults.h`.
 The default configuration is for my Ebay/Amazon chinese 3040.

 ```
 make